How to Form an LLC in Ohio

 Start Your Ohio LLC the Right Way

-Our team is the appointed agent you put on the Ohio formation filing.
-For $99 per year, an in-state Ohio address on the public filing, same-day mail forwarding, and deadline reminders ahead of each compliance date.
+Our team serves as the registered agent you list on the Ohio formation filing.
+For $99 per year you get an in-state Ohio address on the public record, same-day scanning of state and legal notices, and deadline reminders ahead of each compliance date.

 Only need the Ohio registered agent?
 Our agent plan on its own is $99 annually.